As we come to terms with Global Warming and climate change, a shift to renewable energy is inevitable.

 Last week New Mexico Gov. Michelle Lujan Grisham signed into law a sweeping bill that fast tracks the state’s use of renewable energy.
 The new law sets a standard to produce 50 percent of the state’s energy through renewable sources in the next ten years and 80 percent within the next 20 years.

 On a sprawling mesa northwest of Taos, sits the 600-plus-acre (Greater World) Earthship Community, started by Mike Reynolds and Earthship Biotecture.

 The community includes more than 300 acres of shared land, and is fully off the grid, using solar and wind power exclusively.
+Because of this, homeowners in the area may be looking for an off grid solar installer company who can fit these types of solar panels to their humble abode, giving you access to power without having to negotiate with any companies.
 Some of the homes, such as the Phoenix, can be rented out by the night.
 Greater World is very much a work in progress, with a projected 20-year plan to reach completion.